programingjd/tiered_server/README.md

 <br>

-The server is meant to be behind Cloudflare CDN.
+The server is meant to be behind the Cloudflare CDN.<br>
 You need to register the apex domain and its `www` subdomain with Cloudflare, and specify the apex domain with the
 variable: